 There are many UCCaaS and CCaaS solution providers with a range of plans to suit varying requirements and budgets.
 To maximize the benefits you can experience, you should look for a communication solution that combines the features of both UCCaaS and CCaaS.

-The first point to keep in mind when comparing is to assess your needs and the associated features required.
+The first point to keep in mind when comparing business communication solutions is to assess your needs and the associated features required.
 While features like ring groups, customizable ring queues, screen sharing and call barging may be available, they may not all be available with the starter plans.